 Neither seems to be an issue?
 Clean the fridge thoroughly, including the drainage channel (more on this, below).

 You can use vinegar or bicarbonate of soda to clean the fridge, but if you don't have those handy, try the following:

-Ground coffee, spread on a tray and left in the fridge will soak up any bad fridge smells after a couple of days.
+- Ground coffee: spread on a tray and left in the fridge will soak up any bad fridge smells after a couple of days.
 You can also use coffee grounds for cleaning your kitchen bin too.

-Porridge oats: same technique, leave it for a couple of days then dispose of them in your kitchen trash can.
+- Porridge oats: same technique, leave them for a couple of days then dispose of them in your kitchen trash can.
 Get rolled oats for cheap on Amazon (opens in new tab).

 - Vanilla-soaked cotton wool: got some vanilla extract (opens in new tab) in your baking drawer?
 Soak a few balls of cotton (opens in new tab) with it and place them inside your fridge to make it smell like freshly-baked cookies.

-Lemon halves, placed face down on a shelf will work at making your fridge smell citrusy.
+- Lemon halves: placed face down on a shelf will work at making your fridge smell citrusy.
 If you don't want to waste them, try using orange peel in the same way.

 Why does a fridge have water at the bottom?